 The Impact Assessment summarises the Commission’s understanding of the phenomenon and its problems, gathered through various researches commissioned to different organizations, including ECN, which has conducted, with its partners, studies on Crowdfunding for Research and Innovation and on Obstacles to cross-border investing.

 “ECN has been working since 2012 with European Commission, to support them in understanding crowdfunding – especially in this context P2P Finance and Securities-based finance – and its problems.
 ECN is looking forward to the final legislative proposal that the EC will release early next year and will continue to provide the EC with access to market information”, says Oliver Gajda, Executive Officer of ECN.

-The feedback is period is open until the 27th of November.
+The feedback is period was open until the 27th of November.
 Once all feedback is collected the Commission will proceed in putting together a final proposal that will include one of these options, together with other more detailed policy actions.

-ECN invites all its members, partners and relevant stakeholders to participate and give their opinion on the Inception Impact Assessment.
-ECN is working on a statement with its board of directors and members that will also be submitted and welcomes input from its stakeholders.
+ECN invited all its members, partners and relevant stakeholders to participate and give their opinion on the Inception Impact Assessment.
+ECN has submitted a statement with its board of directors and members that will also be submitted and welcomes input from its stakeholders.